Planning for Stetson

 Stetson University's accommodations are all-inclusive, in that all students from various places, spaces and backgrounds have the opportunity to live together and reside together.
 However, there are also certain residence halls that are pet-friendly, gender-neutral, and/or gender-specific.

 All entering incoming new students are guaranteed housing.
-Please visit the Residential Living and Learning site to learn more about your accommodation options.
+Please visit the Stetson’s Housing and Residential Living & Learning page to learn more about your accommodation options.

 Plan on wearing very light clothing upon arrival in Florida during August.
 The summer daily temperature is usually between 80 and 100 degrees Fahrenheit (27 to 38 degrees Celsius).
 Most students wear shorts, t-shirts, sandals and sunglasses during the hot days.
 Good walking shoes are always recommended because of Stetson University's pedestrian campus.